 Helicopters

-Internal carriage in a Chinook imposes many dimensional constraints and could be argued is a highly specialised requirement but carriage as an underslung load has been used operationally a number of times with great effect.
+Internal carriage in a Chinook imposes many dimensional constraints and could be argued is a highly specialised requirement, but carriage as an underslung load has been used operationally several times with great effect.

 It is also important to note that something like a JLTV doesn’t need a trailer (although it would still likely use them), it can self-deploy at range.